AlienCyberCoat/VR-Drums-Ultimate-Streamer-PC/readme.md

 ░░░VRDUS░░░░░░░░░░░░░░░░░░░░░

 Select VR Drums Ultimate Steamer from your library in Steam.
-While the loading screen is up put your VR unit on your head, sit and center yourself in your play area and wait for the game to load.
+While the loading screen is up put your VR unit on, sit and center yourself in your play area and wait for the game to load.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/7bbae2a1-ecdc-41d8-b1a2-79ff70c1629c)